Cosmology with LIGO/Virgo dark sirens: Hubble parameter and modified gravitational wave propagation: Methodology for correlation between dark sirens and galaxy catalogs

 We collectively denote by $\lambda$ the set of parameters on which we want to draw an inference from the set of measurements of binary coalescences.
 These could be properties of the underlying astrophysical population, such as their rate of coalescence or their mass distribution, as well as parameters of the underlying cosmological model, such as $H_0$ or, in the context of modified gravity, $\Xi_0$.
 As in ref.~\cite{Mandel:2018mve}, we separate $\lambda$ into an overall normalization for the event rate $N$ (that will be treated separately, see sect.~\ref{sect:rate}) and the remaining parameters, denoted by $\lambda'$, so $\lambda=\{N,\lambda'\}$.
-The distribution $dN/d\theta$ of the events (in our case, the GW events due to binary coalescences) is written as \be \frac{dN}{d\theta} (\lambda)=Np_0(\theta|\lambda')\, . \ee When we study the Hubble parameter in the context of $\Lambda$CDM we will neglect all parameters related to the underlying astrophysical population and we will keep all other cosmological parameters fixed to the mean values obtained from CMB+BAO+SNe, so $\lambda'=\{H_0\}$.
+The distribution $dN/d\theta$ of the events (in our case, the GW events due to binary coalescences) is written as \be \frac{dN}{d\theta} (\lambda)=Np_0(\theta|\lambda')\, . \ee When we study the Hubble parameter in the context of $\Lambda$CDM \red{we fix all parameters related to the underlying astrophysical population to typical values suggested by astrophysical models (we will then explore the effect of different choices)} and we keep all other cosmological parameters fixed to the mean values obtained from CMB+BAO+SNe, so $\lambda'=\{H_0\}$.
 This is the strategy that has been used also in \cite{Fishbach:2018gjp,Soares-Santos:2019irc}.
-In principle, we should rather allow $\oma$, which is the other relevant cosmological parameter that enters in \eq{dLemLCDM}, to vary within a prior fixed by CMB+BAO+SNe data.
+In principle, we should also allow $\oma$, which is the other relevant cosmological parameter that enters in \eq{dLemLCDM}, to vary within a prior fixed by CMB+BAO+SNe data.
 However, the latter fix $\oma$ to an accuracy of order $2\%$, which, as we shall see, is much better than what we will obtain for $H_0$ using only standard sirens.
-Then, to the level of accuracy that can be currently reached, it is sensible to keep $\oma$ fixed.\footnote{Of course, $\ora$ is fixed to much higher precision by the CMB temperature measurement and, given its smallness, is totally irrelevant at the redshift of standard sirens; given $\oma$ and $\ora$, within flat $\Lambda$CDM, $\ola$ is then fixed by the flatness condition.}
+Then, to the level of accuracy that can be currently reached, it is sensible to keep $\oma$ fixed.\footnote{\red{Note that CMB+BAO+SNe data also fix $H_0$ to a sub-percent precision.
+However, the tension between early and late Universe measurements of $H_0$ makes significant an independent measurement of $H_0$ from standard sirens, while a measurement of $\oma$ from standard sirens is less compelling.
+Furthermore, an estimate of $\oma$ from standard sirens would also be much less precise, given that, at low redshift, the dependence of $\oma$ disappears in the Hubble law, so the precision on $\oma$ from standard sirens alone is about comparable to that obtained for $w_0$.
+Conversely, this means that the precise value at which we fix $\oma$ has little impact on our bounds on $H_0$ and $\Xi_0$.}}$^{,}$\footnote{Of course, $\ora$ is fixed to much higher precision by the CMB temperature measurement and, given its smallness, is totally irrelevant at the redshift of standard sirens; given $\oma$ and $\ora$, within flat $\Lambda$CDM, $\ola$ is then fixed by the flatness condition.} \red{More generally, one could perform a global fit inferring both the cosmology and the population properties.
+This is particularly useful when some feature of the population property, such as the narrowness of the neutron star mass distribution~\cite{Taylor:2011fs}, or the mass scale that can be imprinted on the BH mass distribution by the pulsational pair-instability supernova mechanism~\cite{Farr:2019twy}, can break the degeneracy between source frame masses and redshifts, thereby providing independent statistical information of the redshift (see also \cite{Mastrogiovanni:2021wsd} for a recent discussion of the interplay between population property and cosmological parameters inference).
+In this paper we will limit ourselves to inference of the cosmological parameters, for fixed choices of astrophysical population properties, and we will examine how the results depends on the assumed population properties.}